A birth doula is a professional birth coach.What does that mean? What do they do?

 - We don’t come with an agenda

-- We don’t replace your partner
+- A doula doesn’t replace your partner

 - We don’t speak for you, we do help facilitate communication though

 - A doula doesn’t do ANYTHING medical (but we’ll work alongside those who do as a team)

 When you hire a Discover Birth doula you get:

 - A properly trained doula by leading certification organizations (DONA, CAPPA, Doula Training Canada)

 - The support of a business that has been supporting clients for over a decade